Skip to main content

 Mr. Hodgen frequently speaks on a variety of international tax, trust and estate topics to attorneys, accountants, real estate professionals and other groups.

 Gain an overview of the complex regulations surrounding when you should and should NOT consider check the box regulations for a foreign corporation.
-The session will highlight key tax considerations, common pitfalls, and strategies for navigating the intricacies of these regulations.
-Attendees will leave with a clearer understanding of how these regulations affect their foreign corporate structures and their tax obligations.
+Learn key tax considerations, common pitfalls, and strategies for navigating the intricacies of these regulations.
+You will leave with a clearer understanding of how these regulations affect their foreign corporate structures and their tax obligations.

 General Session